ResidentMario/wargame-data/README.md

 To do this you need to run the [`export.py`](https://github.com/ResidentMario/wargame-data/blob/master/scripts/export.py) script.
 As before, run:

-    python dump.py PATH VERSION OUTPUT
+    python dump.py XMLPATH VERSION OUTPUT

-This time replace `PATH` to the folder containing the XML dumps you generated earlier, `VERSION` with the game version, and `OUTPUT` with, once again, the folder you want to save the result to.
+This time point `PATH` to the folder containing the XML dumps you generated earlier, `VERSION` with the game version, and `OUTPUT` with, once again, the folder you want to save the result to.

 What this will do: after several minutes' processing time the folder you indicated should now contain a `CSV` file, e.g.